7Shiv7/7shiv7/README.md

 Hola!👋, I'm Shivam Singh

-- ⛓ Aspiring to be a Blockchain Developer
+- ⛓ Aspiring to be a Block⛓ Developer
 - 🔭 I’m currently working on Decentralized Staking Web App.
 - 🌱 I’m currently learning Blockchain Development.
 - 👯 I’m looking to collaborate on Blockchain projects.